agapas/micro-frontends-template/README.md

 # micro-frontends-template

-A template for micro-frontends app with a run-time integration using [Webpack Module Federation](https://webpack.js.org/plugins/module-federation-plugin/).
+A template for micro-frontends implementation with a run-time integration using [Webpack5 Module Federation](https://webpack.js.org/plugins/module-federation-plugin/).

-This is a basic template created with javaScript, but the app is scalable and can be easily modified to met diverse requirements, like for example sharing some dependencies between apps.
+This is a basic app created with plain JavaScript, but it's scalable and can be easily modified to meet diverse requirements, like for example sharing some dependencies between apps.
 It also can be modified to use completely different set of frameworks and libraries for each app, so different teams could work on their projects independently at the same time.
+The full list of possible options can be found on [Module Federation Plugin page](https://webpack.js.org/plugins/module-federation-plugin/#options).

 ## Project structure: